 A four-year project examining the results of 54 research studies with 170,000 people has concluded that print is vital for effective education.

-The argument that reading on paper results in deeper comprehension and retention, concentration, vocabulary building and memory has been given immense weight by a groundbreaking study by Intergraf, the European federation for print and digital communication.
+The argument that reading on paper results in deeper comprehension and retention, concentration, vocabulary building and memory has been given immense weight by a groundbreaking new study.

 The research examined the results of 54 studies with a total of over 170,000 participants from 19 countries, and found overwhelming evidence that comprehension of text is much stronger when reading from paper as opposed to a screen, particularly when the reader is under time pressure.

-Concerned by the effect of increased time spent reading from screens in schools, the international trade body has called upon policymakers and educational organizations at both national and European levels to ensure that print retains a significant role within education.
+Concerned by the effect of increased time spent reading from screens in schools, Intergraf, the European federation for print and digital communication, has called upon policymakers and educational organizations at both national and European levels to ensure that print retains a significant role within education.

 Better progress with print

 Titled E-READ (Evolution of Reading in the Age of Digitisation), the study is a thorough project.
 Taking place over four years, it involved a network of almost 200 academics from all over Europe carrying out empirical research and debates about the effects of digitization on reading, especially for students and young people.

 “Students learning from digital devices only progressed one third as much as they would have done had they been reading on paper”